Cognitive Benefits of Chess: What Science Says

 How chess improves memory and concentration

 Chess strains working memory by forcing you to maintain the current position, track the last few moves, project future lines, and recall patterns from long-term memory.
-Targeted drills like coordinate training strengthen your ability to hold a board image without sight.
+Targeted drills like coordinate training and our position memory trainer strengthen your ability to hold a board image without sight.

-Masters encode recurring structures, for example a fianchettoed bishop with weak dark squares or a loose back rank.
+The pattern-recognition story comes from Chase and Simon (1973), "Perception in Chess" (DOI), and Fernand Gobet's later chunking and template work.
+Masters encode recurring structures such as a fianchettoed bishop with weak dark squares or a loose back rank.
 They recall meaningful positions accurately but struggle with random piece dumps, because patterns create memory hooks that randomness lacks.

 Benefits show up in daily life.
-Students notice improvements in math and reading skills, while professionals manage complex projects more effectively.
-Older adults maintain better recall and processing speed.
+Students often report improvements in math reasoning, professionals manage complex projects more effectively, and older adults maintain better recall and processing speed.
 Consistent practice, even 20 minutes a day, produces measurable changes within weeks when positions match your current level.
+The full training curriculum lives on our chess memory training hub.

 Cognitive flexibility and problem-solving